How many cat breeds are familiar to you? The Persian, the British Shorthair, and the Maine Coon are the first breeds that come to mind for me.

 Are There Any New Cat Breeds That Have Been Accepted?

 The breed lists accepted by registries often do not change very frequently.
-Despite this, new breeds are continuously being gains of gaining recognition.
+Despite this, new breeds are continuously being recognized.
 Lykoi and Khao Manee are two new breeds the CFA will approve for the 2018 season.

 Additionally, breeds of cats are frequently established from a small number of cats that all share a specific genetic feature.
 Breeding may be difficult when a character is misunderstood or related to a hereditary illness risk.

-Breeders are held to stringent standards by the CFA and other organizations to ensure that purebred cats are healthy.
-And also do not carry a genetic predisposition for inherited diseases.
+The CFA and other organizations hold breeders to stringent standards to ensure that purebred cats are healthy.
+They also do not carry a genetic predisposition for inherited diseases.

 Also, don’t forget to look into cats that combine several breeds.
-Every year in the United States, thousands of cats like these are put up for adoption.
+Thousands of cats like these are put up for adoption every year in the United States.

 However, you should know that many of them carry genetic features comparable to those of the pedigreed cats that are their ancestors.

-It doesn’t matter how many types of cats there are; the perfect cat for you will have its own set of distinctive traits.
-Now that you know how many cat breeds are there, let us know what you think in the comment box.
+It doesn’t matter how many types of cats there are; the perfect cat for you will have its own distinctive traits.
+Now that you know how many cat breeds are there let us know what you think in the comment box.